amandavhernan/P3-INST126/README.md

 ### Tracking suspicious activities

-To generate our first report, we created a dictionary called "susActivity" and set a variable, named "susCount" to 0.
+To generate our first report, we created a dictionary called "susActivity" and set a variable, named "susCount" to 0 to begin with.
 Next, we utilized iterations in order to create expressions for the variables "loginCount" and "lateLogin."
 Next, we implemented two conditional statements; the first conditional statement checks if an employee logged into any of the system servers (mailserver.local, myworkstation.local, or webserver.local) more than five times in one single day.
 The second conditional statement checks if any employees logged in between 12:00 a.m. and 5:00 a.m. in one single day.
 Those who logged in more than five times or  in between 12-5 a.m. in one single day will be marked as suspicious.

 The following code represents our conditional statements: